Where can I register my business name?

 There is a $15 fee to register with the state.
 Registering is not required but it puts your name on file.
 It does not incorporate a business nor does it provide employer identification numbers, state or federal.
 It does not put your business on file with the Department of Revenue.

-Where can I find basic business forms, templates and checklists to help me with my business?
+Where can I find basic business forms and checklists to help me with my business?

 Where can I find sample business plans online?